Concrete topics for PhD research

 - A. J. Cain, G. P. Oliver, N. Ruskuc and R. M. Thomas, Automatic presentations for semigroups, Information and Computation 207 (2009), 1156-1168.

 1. Process Algebras: Process algebras are particularly suitable for formally describing and reasoning on distributed communicating processes that operates in a dynamically changing environment.
-Indeed, many different theories (e.g., behavioural type systems) have been shown adequate to tackle problems rising in distributed computing (e.g., service-oriented computing).
-Moreover, process algebras can be practically used for verifying systems with techniques like model checking or type-checking.
+Indeed, many different theories (e.g., behavioural type systems) have been shown adequate to tackle modelling and verification problems rising in distributed computing (e.g., distributed coordination, behavioural types, model- or type-checking).

 - Robin Milner, Joachim Parrow, David Walker.
 A Calculus of Mobile Processes Part I and Part II.
 Information and Computation 100:1-77 (1992).